- MS Student

 Attended International Conference on Advanced Learning Technologies (ICALT)

 2020, Tartu, Estonia

 The conference took place virtually from 6th July, 2020 to 9th July, 2020.
 I presented my full and short papers in front of Prof. Maiga Chang, Prof. Christian Guetl, and many other presenters.
 They were very friendly and supportive.
 For the discussion paper, we had individual zoom session, where anyone can come and visit the poster.
-We had quite thoughful suggestions and discussions.
+We had quite thoughtful suggestions and discussions.
 I attended few interesting talks based on Learning Analytics and Digital Learning.
 I would like to thank the whole ICALT community, which has organised everything so perfectly, that it never felt that we are not present there physically.
-Apart from the presentations and talks, I also got chance to take a virtual tour of University of Tartu, mesmerising live concerts by Estonian musicians, comedy night by Karl-Alari Varma, quiz night, and energizing dance breaks.
+Apart from the presentations and talks, I also got chance to take a virtual tour of University of Tartu, mesmerising live concerts by Estonian musicians, comedy night by Karl-Alari Varma, quiz night, and energising dance breaks.
 I made peer friends in the virtual lobby rooms also.
-So, overall, I would like to add that although the physical conference would have been much more, but virtually also it was a life long event for me.
+So, overall, I would like to add that although the physical conference would have been much more, virtually also it was a life long event for me.